ykai16/Lollipop/README.md

 1. Use `prepare_training_interactions.py` to prepare the positive and negative loops for training purpose.

 2. Run `add_features.py` to characterize the prepared loops.

+## Building a model
+A model can be generated from

 ## Making *De Novo* Predictions